programmableweb/simple-java-rpc/README.md

 **Step 8:** Review the output from the terminal window where ther server is running

-Go over the terminal window the the RMI Server is running.
+Go over the terminal window where the RMI Server is running.
 You will see output similar to the following:

 `Echoing [This is a simple message for RMI] at: Wed Mar 18 19:46:35 UTC 2020`